-RS345 Comparative Monotheism: Judaism, Christianity & Islam 3 credits part of the course, focus will be on the comparative study of major elements of these traditions such as the concept of God, worship and ritual, ethics, and theories of religion and the political order.
+RS345 Comparative Monotheism: Judaism, Christianity & Islam 3 credits

+This course will study comparatively the three "sibling" religions of Judaism, Christianity, and Islam.
+Students will explore the history and development of each tradition from the ancient through the modern period.
+In the latter part of the course, focus will be on the comparative study of major elements of these traditions such as the concept of God, worship and ritual, ethics, and theories of religion and the political order.